magnuscar/magnuscar.github.io/people/people.md

 ## Master students

-**Valerio Tettamanti** studies the visual ecology of Naso brevirostris and Naso vlamingii, two species of the genus unicornfish in the [Sensory Neurobiology Group][link Sensory Biology] the at Queensland Brain Institute, Queensland, Australia with [Fabio Cortesi][link Fabio Cortesi] and [Fanny de Busserolles][link Fanny].
+**Valerio Tettamanti** studies the visual ecology of Naso brevirostris, a fish species belonging to the genus unicornfish in Justin Marshall's [Sensory Neurobiology Group][link Sensory Biology] the at Queensland Brain Institute, Queensland, Australia with [Fabio Cortesi][link Fabio Cortesi] and [Fanny de Busserolles][link Fanny].
 Carsten is happy to learn more about unicornfishes while being Valerio's supervisor at ETH Zurich.